 Scotland’s FHIS operates a pass/improvement required method – with all 62 Wetherspoon pubs in Scotland having a ‘pass’ score – a 100-per-cent success rate.

-The ratings are determined by local authority food safety officers, who visit the outlets to assess the levels of hygiene.
+The ratings are determined by local authority food safety officers, who visit outlets to assess hygiene levels.